 The Management & Technology Program is a highly individualized program that is tailored to match each student's interests.
 M&T students select from wide-ranging undergraduate and graduate courses offered by the School of Arts and Sciences, the School of Engineering and Applied Science, and The Wharton School.
 This extensive set of offerings, along with independent study and research opportunities, provides considerable flexibility in meeting the established requirements for the two degrees.

 M&T students rely on three primary advising resources.
-Both Wharton and Penn Engineering offer advisers or faculty to assist with curriculum planning and provide guidance for internship/career choices.
+Both Wharton and Penn Engineering offer advisors or faculty to assist with curriculum planning and provide guidance for internship/career choices.
 Additionally, the M&T Office maintains an advising staff that is able to help and offer guidance.

 There is one course that M&T students take together during their career at Penn, MGMT 237, Management of Technology.
 MGMT 237 examines the innovative process within technology-based organizations and the range of internal and external forces which impact technological innovation and growth.
 It is taken during the second semester of sophomore year and is only offered to students enrolled in the M&T Program.
 Other courses taken by M&T students are selected from offerings in Penn Engineering, The Wharton School, and the School of Arts and Sciences.

+Yes!
 The M&T Program attracts students who are leaders in their schools and communities.
 They are, by nature, "doers."
 At Penn, M&T students have generally been involved in a wide variety of extracurricular activities, including athletics, clubs and service organizations, and fraternities and sororities.
-Most are also involved in the M&T Club, a professional/social organization which focuses specifically on the interests of M&T students.
+Most are also involved in the M&T Club Board, a professional/social organization which focuses specifically on the interests of M&T students.
 Click here to read more about on-campus activities that M&Ts participate in.

 Yes.
 To obtain a dual concentration, you will have to fulfill the requirements of both concentrations.
 (Visit the Wharton Undergraduate Office for more details.)
 One of the courses in your secondary concentration may be counted towards the Business Breadth requirement.